aaronpk/draft-parecki-oauth-identity-assertion-authz-grant/draft-parecki-oauth-cross-domain-authorization.md

 ## Roles

 Requesting Application (Client)
 : Application that wants to obtain an OAuth 2.0 access token on behalf of a signed-in user to an external/3rd party application's API (Resource Application below) that is managed by the same enterprise IdP.
+In {{I-D.ietf-oauth-identity-chaining}}, this is the Client in trust domain A.

 Resource Application (Resource)
 : Application that provides an OAuth 2.0 Protected Resource that is used across an enterprise's SaaS ecosystem.
+In {{I-D.ietf-oauth-identity-chaining}}, this is the Protected Resource in trust domain B.

 Identity Provider (IdP)
 : Organization's Identity Provider that is trusted by a set of applications in an enterprise's app ecosystem for identity and access management.
+In {{I-D.ietf-oauth-identity-chaining}}, this is the Authorization Server in trust domain A, which is also trusted by the Authorization Server of the Protected Resource in trust domain B.

 # Overview